niolabs/docs/docs/includes/nio-intro.md

 If the output doesn’t need to be visualized, the signals can be sent to other services by way of a publisher block, or to a database with a database block.

-You can browse all of the available blocks at http://blocks.n.io.
+You can browse all of the available nio Blocks at http://blocks.n.io.
 Feel free to make more services by connecting blocks to perform various tasks on your own.